Siddhesh-Agarwal/blog/cl2lztdvw03nlg9nv7e5a51tt.md

 print(id1 == id2)
 ```

 Well, even though I am re-declaring the same variable with the same value, the answer is **most likely** to be `False`.
 I'll explain to you why.
-When you re-declare a variable in python, the interpreter works in the same way as a declaration. i.e. It entirely deletes the before existing value and creates a variable with the new value.
-So when we give `a = 500`, the second time the interpreter deletes the previously existing value of `a` and create a new memory location for `500` where `a`  would point towards.
-Both these IDs are most likely to be different.
+When you re-declare a variable in python, the interpreter works in the same way as a declaration. i.e. It entirely deletes the previous existing value and creates a variable with the new value.
+So when we give `a = 500`, the second time the interpreter deletes the previously existing value of `a` and creates a new memory location for `500` where `a` would point towards.
+Both of these IDs are most likely different.

 SO, the answer is `False`.

-**NOTE:** If the above example had a number belonging to the inclusive range -5 to 256, the answer would have been `True`. this is because number belonging to the inclusive range have a fixed memory location.
+**NOTE:** If the above example had a number belonging to the inclusive range -5 to 256, the answer would have been `True`. this is because numbers belonging to the inclusive range have a fixed memory location.